vectris-dev/photobash/README.md

 1. Download the plugin
 2. Extract to your Photoshop plugins folder
-3. Enable the plugin in Photoshop via Plugins > Photobasher
+3. Enable the plugin in Photoshop via Plugins > photobash

 ## Development